blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

 ## Setup xbridge.conf

-The Blocknet’s Xbridge technology is integrated into the latest client release.
+The Blocknet’s Xbridge technology is integrated into the latest wallet release.
 See [GitHub](https://github.com/BlocknetDX/BlockDX) for the source code.

  * To see the full list of coin .conf's see: [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md)

- * Create/edit an `xbridge.conf` file and place the following configuration file in the Blocknet wallet data directory
+ * Create/edit an `xbridge.conf` file and place the following configuration file in the BlocknetDX wallet data directory

    * Windows data directroy location: `C:\Users\[yourusername]\AppData\Roaming\blocknetdx\`